 Above: Skewered fresh and three-week old hoshigaki (above yubeshi—that’s another story) on bamboo rods.

-Above: When dry, skewers produce a batwing effect in the persimmons.
+Above: As the persimmons dry, the skewers produce a batwing effect.

 Above: Gin or vodka poured over the peeled fruit helps keep them mold-free in their first days of drying.
 You could also dip them briefly in boiling water.